 It is no lie that juggling many clients at different stages of their collection can be tricky at times; one may be at the early stages of design, whilst another may be ready to start manufacturing.
-But, we care about each and every one of our clients’ collection which is why an 8pm finish at the office or coming in to the studio at the weekend is not unheard of for us.
+But, we care about each and every one of our clients’ collection which is why an 8pm finish at the office is not unheard of for us.
+We treat every clients’ collection like it’s our own and believe the amount of effort you put in is what you’ll receive in return, so coming in to the office on a weekend is also a usual occurrence for us.

-Couriers and mail delivering services are literally our best friend and sometimes this relationship is tested!
-Losing some samples during the delivery process is one instance where this relationship was put to the test.
+Couriers and mail delivering services are literally our best friend!
 This is perhaps the least glamorous part of the job as we manage our own logistics, from sending samples and fabric swatches to clients to receiving the final clothing collection from the factory.
-Waiting in anticipation for parcels and deliveries has formed part of our daily routine.
+With all this postage and packaging we make sure that we are as environmentally friendly as possible by using card and paper and simply no plastic!
+Yes that’s right, we use 100% no plastic in our packaging!

 Designing beautiful sketches are amazing to look at and can help visualise the collection, but aren’t very helpful when it comes to the actual manufacturing.
 A manufacturer essentially needs a blue print of the specific garment details, measurements, colours, fabrics, stitching and trimmings.
 This is called a tech pack.
 Tech packs take up a huge part of the designing process and communicate each garment construction from which the factory uses to create the clothes.
 We must make sure that every button, stitching, pocket and zip are included on the tech pack with specific size details and where they will be placed on the garment.

 Whilst many think a fashion designer only attends fashion shows, we beg to differ as we attend many fabric and textile shows as well.
 This is very useful for the manufacturing side of our services as we source all fabrics and trims ourselves.
-We are always on the hunt for new and unique fabrics that we can offer our clients, especially sustainable ones.
+We are always on the hunt for new and unique fabrics that we can offer our clients.
+We are especially interested in sustainable fabrics, supporting conscious production in every way we can.

 Design knowledge, creativity, communication skills, textile and manufacturing knowledge, there’s a whole lot more to fashion designing than just drawing sketches.